Tarnadas/smmdb-client/README.md

 ## Install

-You can download Windows and Linux binaries in the [Github release section](https://github.com/Tarnadas/smmdb-client/releases)
+You can download Windows, Linux and MacOS binaries in the [Github release section](https://github.com/Tarnadas/smmdb-client/releases)

 ### via Cargo